virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

    dmesg -T | grep -i 'killed process'
    ```

    The `-T` option in `dmesg` displays human-readable timestamps, making it easier to correlate events with system issues.
-This command is particularly useful for identifying processes terminated by the kernel, including those affected by the OOM killer.
+This command is particularly useful for identifying processes terminated by the kernel, including those affected by the OOM Killer.

 - Don't forget to correlate the findings from system logs with application-specific logs.
 If a particular application was killed, its own logs might contain valuable information preceding the termination.